Hands-on Gear Review

 Pros: High quality materials, extra space for layering.

-Cons: Heavier, colder, and less versatile than quilt style bags, complicated and heavy neck baffle, wide in shoulders for trim people, tight in lower legs, expensive!
+Cons: Complicated and heavy neck baffle, wide in shoulders for trim people, tight in lower legs, expensive!

 Best Uses: Used with down jacket.